Application dates

 Within three months of the delivery date, please supply the following:

-• proof of a carbon action plan during pre-production and albert Certification.
-Full details can be found in albert’s Production Handbook
+You must create a carbon action plan during pre-production, and offset your carbon emissions in order to gain albert Certification.
+Full details can be found in the albert Production Handbook page of the albert site.

-• a list of all trainees and interns engaged on the Film including names, positions held and where sourced, or confirmation and explanation as to why no such trainees or interns were so engaged.
+The document should contain a list of all trainees and internsengaged on the Film including names, positions held and where sourced, or confirmation and explanation as to why no such trainees or interns were so engaged.